-Secondly, this approach allows for different implementation mechanisms for managing use licenses etc. For example, it would be easy to extend our design to incorporate a central management service, that serves a number of DRM controllers - a feature that would be very useful in home networks or corporate environments.
+The second reason for separating the enforcement engine and the management daemon is to allow for different implementation mechanisms for managing use licenses etc. For example, it would be easy to extend our design to incorporate a central management service, that serves a number of DRM controllers - a feature that would be very useful in home networks or corporate environments.